t41372/Open-LLM-VTuber/README.md

 # Running in a Container

 :warning: This is highly experimental, totally untested (because I use a mac), and totally unfinished.
-If you are having trouble with all the dependencies, however, you can try to have trouble with the container instead, which is still a lot of trouble, but are a different set of trouble, I guess.
+If you are having trouble with all the dependencies, however, you can try to have trouble with the container instead, which is still a lot of trouble but is a different set of trouble, I guess.

 Current issues: